elcicd/el-CICD-docs/foundations.md

 ### Promotion

 This workflow implements the process of image promotion and deployment from one non-production environment to the next, always starting from Dev; e.g. from Dev to QA, or QA to UAT.
 Promotion will always follow a predefined, linear path.
+Deployment Patching and Deployment Branching are two new concepts unique to el-CICD to support the Promotion workflow.

+### Deployment Branch

+Images by definition are an immutable binary and stored in the Image Repository, but the deployment configuration is mutable source code and stored in the SCM.
+As an image is promoted from one SDLC environment to the next, it's deployment configuration with OKD may change, and while the image doesn't change, the source on the SCM branch that built it most likely has and will continue to change.

+To solve the problem of changing and versioning the source deployment code of the image being deployed independently of the SCM branch that created the image, the concept of a _Deployment Branch_ was created.
+This branch is defined as a branch created at the source commit where the image was created, and it's purpose is to allow the changing of the deployment resources versioned in the branch, without changing the source code of the application and not holding up the Development Branch, or using deployment resources out of sync with the Development Branch.

 ### Deployment Patching

-On occasion a deployed image running in a container needs to have its deployment configuration patched (i.e. modified), perhaps for testing, tuning, or maintenance reasons.
-Images by definition are an immutable binary and stored in the Image Repository, but the deployment configuration is mutable source code and stored in the SCM.
-This workflow encompasses the process of applying updates to the deployment configuration in the SCM,  and then redeploying the same image to a container in the environment with the new configuration.

-This workflow does not apply to the Dev environment, since that environment is meant to represent the latest state of the code in the SCM, and thus the term _patching_ makes no sense in that context.
+In practical terms, _Deployment Patching_ refers to the process of modifying the deployment resources of an image on a [Deployment Branch](#deployment-branch).
+This keeps deployment resources in sync with the code that created the image, allows the deployment resources of the image to be versioned, and doesn't interfere with ongoing develepment on the Development Branch.

 ### Component Rollback and Roll-Forward